Datavirke/datavirke.dk/content/experience.md

 ---

-## Terraform-based EKS deployment for Startup.
+## Terraform-based EKS deployment for Startup
 This project was two-fold, and involved designing and deploying an AWS EKS setup for the customer, which allowed them to easily deploy so-called "ringfenced" namespaces to specific AWS regions.